psychopy/psychojs/CONTRIBUTING.md

   - **DOC:** for all kinds of documentation related commits

 ## 4. File a Pull Request
 Once you're done, it's time to add it to the central PsychoJS source code.
-File a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your own fork and branch to the *master* branch in the PsychoJS repo.
+File a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your own fork and branch to the *main* branch in the PsychoJS repo.
 Thanks for contributing!